Kintyre/ksconf/docs/source/dyn/cli.rst

     Publish stanzas in a .conf file to a running Splunk instance via REST.
 This requires access to the HTTPS endpoint of splunk.
-By default, ksconf will handle both the creation of new stanzas and the update of exists stanzas without user interaction.
+By default, ksconf will handle both the creation of new stanzas and the update of exists stanzas.
 This can be used to push full configuration stanzas where you only have REST access and can't directly publish an app.
-In dry-run mode, the output of what would be pushed is shown.
-Keep in mind that ONLY the attributes present in the conf file are pushed.
-Therefore it's possible for the source .conf file to ultimately differ from what ends up on the server's .conf file.
-To avoid this, you could remove the object using '--delete' mode and then insert a new copy of the object.
-This will make the object unavailable for a short period of time.
+Only attributes present in the conf file are pushed.
+While this may seem obvious, this fact can have profound implications in certain situations, like when using this command for continuous updates.
+This means that it's possible for the source .conf to ultimately differ from what ends up on the server's .conf file.
+One way to avoid this is to explicitly remove object using '--delete' mode first, and then insert a new copy of the object.
+Of course this means that the object will be unavailable.
+The other impact is that diffs only compares and shows a subset of attribute.
 Be aware that, for consistency, the configs/conf-TYPE endpoint is used for this command.
 Therefore, a reload may be required for the server to use the published config settings.

     positional arguments:
       CONF                  Configuration file(s) to export settings from.